 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Maryland, the SHIP is called Senior Health Insurance Assistance Program (SHIP).
+Here is a list of the State Health Insurance Assistance Programs in each state we serve: In Maryland, the SHIP is called Senior Health Insurance Assistance Program (SHIP).
+In Washington, D.C., the SHIP is called Health Insurance Counseling Project (HICP).

-Senior Health Insurance Assistance Program (SHIP) is independent (not connected with any insurance company or health plan).
+State Health Insurance Assistance Program is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-Senior Health Insurance Assistance Program (SHIP) counselors can help you with your Medicare questions or problems.
+State Health Insurance Assistance Program counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-Senior Health Insurance Assistance Program (SHIP) counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+State Health Insurance Assistance Program counselors can also help you understand your Medicare plan choices and answer questions about switching plans.